-In this post, I’ve reviewed the best termite killer that you can use in- and around your house.
+Below I’ve reviewed the best termite killer for indoor and outdoor spaces.
 Luckily, the products are effective for both pre- and post-construction phases.

 First, termites (damp wood, dry wood subterranean) are tiny white-bodied insects that’ll bore wood and house foundation.
 Also, termite inspection costs might be high.